-- 1. All rated capacities referred to in the above schedule are maximum manufacturers' factory rating for struck capacity of the machine. - All boats operated, leased, chartered or owned by the Employer shall be operated by members of the International Union of Operating Engineers unless covered by a Collective Agreement with the Canadian Merchant Service Guild.
+- \ May 1, 2024 Increase equal to the 2023 annual increase in the British Columbia All Items CPI plus one-half percent (0.5%). - 1.
+All rated capacities referred to in the above schedule are maximum manufacturers' factory rating for struck capacity of the machine. - 2.
+All boats operated, leased, chartered or owned by the Employer shall be operated by members of the International Union of Operating Engineers unless covered by a Collective Agreement with the Canadian Merchant Service Guild.

-3. Where classifications not specified above are required, they shall be in accordance with the standard Heavy Construction Agreement as negotiated with the Construction Labour Relations Association of British Columbia and the appropriate rates for the said Agreement shall apply and conditions as outlined in this Agreement shall apply.

-On heavy construction jobs where boat operators and deck hands are required to perform work relating to debris control and removal in navigable rivers and where the work performed may be that of flood control and where the work is not in conjunction with clamshell or dipper dredging operations, the above rates shall apply.
+- 3. Where classifications not specified above are required, they shall be in accordance with the standard Heavy Construction Agreement as negotiated with the Construction Labour Relations Association of British Columbia and the appropriate rates for the said Agreement shall apply and conditions as outlined in this Agreement shall apply. - On heavy construction jobs where boat operators and deck hands are required to perform work relating to debris control and removal in navigable rivers and where the work performed may be that of flood control and where the work is not in conjunction with clamshell or dipper dredging operations, the above rates shall apply. - 4.
+The union will make reasonable efforts to ensure all Employees dispatched under this Agreement hold the following certifications: training and certifications required for the position for which they are dispatched, Confined Space Awareness, Pleasure Craft Operator, Fall Protections, WHIMIS 2015, Aerial Boom Lift, Level 1 First Aid (or equivalent), SiteReady BC (or equivalent). - 5.
+In the event that the Employer creates a new position, the Parties shall meet to discuss the inclusion of the position/classification in the Collective Agreement and the terms and conditions relative to that position.
+In the event there is no agreement, the matter will be referred to an arbitrator to review the position to determine the appropriate classification and rate of pay.